New Hampshire: History

 In December 1774, Paul Revere warned Patriots that Fort William and Mary would be reinforced with British troops.
 The following day, John Sullivan raided the fort for weapons.
 During the raid, the British soldiers fired at rebels with cannon and muskets, but there were apparently no casualties.
 These were among the first shots in the American Revolutionary period, occurring approximately five months before the Battles of Lexington and Concord.
 On January 5, 1776, New Hampshire became the first colony to declare independence from Great Britain, almost six months before the Declaration of Independence was signed by the Continental Congress.

-The highly industrious Founding Father Josiah Bartlett was a signer of the Declaration of Independence and the Articles of Confederation, and served as a delegate at the Constitutional Convention.
-He was the first governor of New Hampshire, a medical doctor, and chief justice of the New Hampshire Superior Court of Judicature (now the New Hampshire Supreme Court).
-The Josiah Bartlett House in Kingston, New Hampshire still stands.
+Josiah Bartlett, signer of the Declaration of Independence and the Articles of Confederation, was the first governor of New Hampshire.
+His house in Kingston, New Hampshire still stands.

 The United States Constitution was ratified by New Hampshire on June 21, 1788, when New Hampshire became the ninth state to do so.

 New Hampshire was a Jacksonian stronghold; the state sent Franklin Pierce to the White House in the election of 1852.
 Industrialization took the form of numerous textile mills, which in turn attracted large flows of immigrants from Quebec (the "French Canadians") and Ireland.
 The northern parts of the state produced lumber, and the mountains provided tourist attractions.
 After 1960, the textile industry collapsed, but the economy rebounded as a center of high technology and as a service provider.

 Starting in 1952, New Hampshire gained national and international attention for its presidential primary held early in every presidential election year.
 It immediately became an important testing ground for candidates for the Republican and Democratic nominations but did not necessarily guarantee victory.
 The media gave New Hampshire and Iowa significant attention compared to other states in the primary process, magnifying the state's decision powers and spurring repeated efforts by out-of-state politicians to change the rules.